Skip to main content

 Technology

-Camp is all about getting away from screens and living in the moment so try to bring as little technology as possible!
-Here are a few bits that are useful though:
+Camp is all about getting away from screens and living in the moment, so try to bring as little tech as possible!
+That said, a few bits are genuinely useful:

-• Head torch and batteries (or a normal torch will suffice)
+• Head torch and batteries (or a normal torch will do)

 • Watch (so you don't need your phone)